 June 17, 2021

-Marina Chiara Garassino, MBBS, is an internationally recognized expert in the treatment of lung cancer and other thoracic malignancies.
+Marina Chiara Garassino, MD, is an internationally recognized expert in the treatment of lung cancer and other thoracic malignancies.
 Before joining the University of Chicago Medicine as a professor in the Department of Medicine and Director of Thoracic Oncology, she led the thoracic medical oncology unit at one the most renowned comprehensive cancer centers in Italy, the Istituto Nazionale dei Tumori of Milan.
 She has conducted clinical and translational research in advanced and locally advanced non-small cell lung cancer, mesothelioma, thymoma and thymic carcinoma, and is an expert in drug development, precision medicine and immuno-oncology.

 She sat down recently to discuss her research and what the future holds for the treatment of lung cancer.

 You’re an expert in thoracic malignancies, including lung, thymic and tracheal cancers.
 Tell us why you joined UChicago Medicine.

 The University of Chicago is known worldwide for cancer research.
 I love the diversity here and the tradition of research and innovation.
 I’m excited to be a part of the UChicago Medicine Comprehensive Cancer Center, and I’m looking forward to working with colleagues across different fields.

 Every day we see patients who are empowered with information.
 We find that when this is the case, adherence to treatment is better, and patients can have better outcomes.

 I’m also a passionate advocate of women in medicine.
 In Italy, very few women are in leadership positions in the field.
 Many women decide not to have children because they think they have to decide between career and family.
 At UChicago Medicine, I see many successful women in leadership positions, and many of them have children.
 That contributes to the fantastic team because it’s important to have diversity in the field to best treat patients.